← Home

 Islamic (Hijri) Calendar

 The Hijri calendar is the lunar calendar used across the Muslim world to date religious observances.
-Below is today's Hijri date and a live countdown to the major Islamic festivals and holy days of the year.
+Below is today's Islamic date in the Hijri calendar and a live countdown to the major Islamic festivals and holy days of the year.

 Upcoming Islamic dates